• Skip to primary navigation

 Instructions

-• In a food processor or blender, mix the jalapeño, ginger, and garlic until paste forms.
+• In a food processor or blender, mix the jalapeño, ginger, and garlic until paste forms, or finely chop them by hand.
 Set aside.

 • In a large skillet, heat ¼ cup of oil over medium-high heat until it begins to shimmer.
 Add onion and cook until soft and translucent, around 5-7 minutes.